UniStudents/Saffron/docs/source_files/rss.md

 # RSS parser

 The `rss` parser has one of the most simple source files after `wordpress-v2` parser.
-It can run only by providing a url and all the other options are for rare cases and are optional.
+It is a JSON file, and it can run only by providing an url and all the other options are for rare cases and are optional.

 ## Scrape